oct1473254/ActorContext/Readme.md

 ##Solution
-Using the NYPL API, the Wikimedia API, the IMDB api, I propose to create a website that would allow a user to have a greater context for an actor.
+Using the NYPL API, the Wikimedia API, the IMDB api, I will create a website that would allow a user to have a greater context for an actor.
 This information would be nicely formatted, and would provide more context to the photo of the production.

 The website will be hosted for free and will be open-access.